andreasterrius/andreasterrius.github.io/_posts/2025-02-10-sdf-shadow-guide.md

 ## Why use MDF?

-Becauuse UE5's Lumen seems to rely on MDF to help with lighting calculation, you can find the UE5 documentation describing it [here](https://dev.epicgames.com/documentation/en-us/unreal-engine/mesh-distance-fields-in-unreal-engine).
+UE5's [Lumen](https://dev.epicgames.com/documentation/en-us/unreal-engine/lumen-global-illumination-and-reflections-in-unreal-engine) seems to rely on MDF to help with lighting calculation, you can find the UE5 documentation describing it [here](https://dev.epicgames.com/documentation/en-us/unreal-engine/mesh-distance-fields-in-unreal-engine).
 And we know UE5 can produce very beautiful looking lighting in realtime combined with Nanite (geometry clustering/virtualization).

 ![MDF UE5](../assets/img/post_img/2025-02-10-sdf-shadow-guide/mdf-ue5.png)